Project 1882

 Over 11 billion chickens are killed each year in Europe alone.
 Of 100 millions bred and slaughtered in Sweden, around 3 million are so damaged or of the wrong size that they are deemed inedible and are "discarded".
 (1) Chickens are hatched in machines and never get to meet their mother or other adult individuals.
 They are kept indoors in stables that house tens of thousands of individuals throughout their short lives.
 (2)

 The average chicken factory in Sweden has around 100,000 chickens per production cycle in multiple stables, which is more than in most other EU countries.
-(3) 99% of all Swedish producers are allowed to have more crowded conditions for the chickens compared to other producers, with up to 25 chickens per square meter.
-(4) This is comparable to other chicken factory farms in Europe and more crowded than the conditions of hens in cages in the egg industry.
-(5)
+(3) The legal crowding of up to 25 chickens per square meter is comparable over all chicken factory farms in Europe, and it is more crowded than the conditions of hens in cages in the egg industry.
+(4, 5)

 Frankenchickens